Laser Light Show Equipment

 Behind the scenes, we've collaborated with Our Man in Jacksonville to introduce the Z-5.

-It's the familiar P-4 front panel with an extra quadrature oscillator and several other useful new toys.
+It's the familiar P-4 front panel with an extra quadrature oscillator and a few other new toys.

 And, behind the front panel, instead of the former thirteen 44-pin edge-connector cards, is one "motherboard".